← Crowd & Courage

 Stripe, Inc.

-Payment processing and escrow management
+Payment processing (charges and refunds)

-All staked funds are held by Stripe.
+Stripe charges your card when you file a contract and processes refunds on a verified win.
 We never handle raw payment credentials.
 Stripe is PCI DSS Level 1 compliant.
 Stripe also provides the read-only API integration used for revenue verification.

 Stripe Privacy Policy